HuangLab-SYSU/brokerchain-academic/README.md

 If you want to use the previously generated private key, please enter "2."
 Here, we assume you are adding the Enter the BrokerChain system for the first time.
 Enter "1" to generate a new public-private key pair.

 The system prompts us to enter the storage location of the private key.
-If we enter _1.txt_, the system will save the private key to the 1.txt file in the current BrokerChain folder.
+If we input _1.txt_, the client will save the private key to _1.txt_, which is located in the current folder.

 ![RunBrokerChain3](images/img_24.png)